 Let’s start with the audit part.

-The first month should cover auditing your website first and then competitors.
+The first month should cover auditing your website first, and then your competitors.
 For the former, take a deeper look at your pages and answer the following questions:

 - What is the current state of my website?